-A note on talent attractiveness
+5.2 A note on talent attractiveness

 Talented and skilled individuals have a key role to play in countries' future prosperity.
 They hold jobs that are key to innovation and technological progress and ultimately contribute to more robust economic growth with other employment opportunities and better living conditions.
 Organisation for Economic Cooperation and Development (OECD) countries increasingly compete to attract and retain talented workers, notably by adopting more favourable migration policies for the best and the brightest.
-This should be mitigated by ensuring enough competent and attractive talent is entering education and becoming available to the shipping industry.
-For some groups of prospective students, integrated employment programmes where a career going from sea to land would be attractive.
+This should be mitigated by ensuring enough competent and attractive talent enters education and becomes available to the shipping industry.
+For some groups of prospective students, integrated employment programmes in which a career moves from sea to land would be attractive.

-Globalisation has impacted people and communities worldwide and is a major driving force of change in society.
+Globalisation has impacted people and communities worldwide and is a major driving force of societal change.
 Energised by changes in technology and mobility, globalisation has dramatically changed economies and has made our world more interconnected.

 Cities already generate 80% of global GDP, and the importance of cities and surrounding regions will grow.
 Cities provide efficiency benefits, which result in gains in productivity and competitiveness.
 Cities are the centres of knowledge, innovation and specialisation of production and services.
-In today's world, cities are
+In today's world, cities are increasingly competing to attract the best companies and most talented people.